silent1mezzo/astro-social-share/README.md

 />
 ```

-If you'd like to customize the share bar you can import the invidual buttons and pass them into the `<SocialShare />` component.
+If you'd like to customize the share bar you can import the individual buttons and pass them into the `<SocialShare />` component.

 ```astro
 ---